Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-inference.md

 There are two kinds of type inference supported by Kotlin.

 - [Local type inference], for inferring types of expressions locally, in statement/expression scope;
-- Function signature type inference, for inferring types of function return values and/or parameters.
+- [Function signature type inference], for inferring types of function return values and/or parameters.

-TODO(Where do we talk about the function signature type inference?)

 Type inference is a [type constraint][Kotlin type constraints] problem, and is usually solved by a type constraint solver.
 For this reason, type inference is applicable in situations when the type context contains enough information for the type constraint solver to create an [optimal constraint system solution][Finding optimal constraint system solution] w.r.t. type inference problem.